rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 function.
 This attribute makes a test pass if the code inside the function panics, and the test will fail if the code inside the function does not panic.

-Listing 11-8 shows how we'd write a test that checks the error conditions of `Guess::new` happen when we expect:
+Listing 11-8 shows how we’d write a test that checks the error conditions of `Guess::new` happen when we expect:

 <span class="filename">Filename: src/lib.rs</span>